KhalidAYADI75/P6-PochLib/README.md

 # PochLib

-The release V1.0 is the final release to be used for the the soutenance.
+The release V1.0 is the final release to be used for the soutenance.